 More Literary Tourism

 If you are keen to indulge your inner book nerd in other cities.
-Please check out my literary tourism guides for the San Francisco Mission District, Denver Colorado and Dublin Ireland.
+Please check out my literary tourism guides for San Francisco, Denver Colorado and Dublin Ireland.
 You can also check out my literary travel board on Pinterest.

 Share these Salt Lake City bookstores with your friends: